kkmedlin/object_detection_with_pascal_voc/reports/2_preprocessing_report.md

 3. Why did you need a custom collate_fn for object detection?

-In addition to havine images of different sizes, images have different numbers of annotations. a custom collate_fn is needed to i. keep image tensors as a list, and ii. group an image and its target dictionary into a list.
+In addition to having images of different sizes, images have different numbers of annotations. a custom collate_fn is needed to i. keep image tensors as a list, and ii. group an image and its target dictionary into a list.
 This avoids two errors due to trying to stack different sized tensors -- one from different sizes images; another from differing number of annotations per image.

 4. How did you apply preprocessing transforms (resize, normalize, convert to tensor)?